 - SIMPLE Set-up: As the name implies, SIMPLE IRAs are generally easy to set up and are usually established between January 1 and October 1 of a given tax year.
 The employer (or self-employed person) must execute a written agreement with a financial institution to provide benefits to employees.
 Then they must provide employees with information about the agreement and set up an IRA for each employee.

-- Contribution Limits: SIMPLE IRAs allow employees to contribute up to $12,5005 a year.
-In 2017, employers are generally required to match their employee’s individual contributions by matching up to 3% of an employee’s contribution.
+- Contribution Limits: SIMPLE IRAs allow employees to contribute up to $13,0005 a year.
+If you are age 50 or older you can make additional catch-up contributions of $3,000 per year.
+In 2020, employers are generally required to match their employee’s individual contributions by matching up to 3% of an employee’s contribution.
 Or, employers can choose to match 2% of each employee’s salary.

 - Vesting: Eligible employees are automatically 100% vested once contributions are made on their behalf.
 That means once the self-employed business owner contributes, the funds belong to the employee.